JairusSW/as-json/README.md

 const parsed = JSON.parse<Player>(stringified);
 ```

-If you use this project in your codebase, consider dropping a [star](https://github.com/JairusSW/as-json).
-I would really appreciate it!
+If you use this project in your codebase, please dropping a [star](https://github.com/JairusSW/as-json).
+I would *really* appreciate it!

 ## Performance

 Run or view the benchmarks [here](https://github.com/JairusSW/as-json/tree/master/bench)